KILTprotocol/kilt-node/pallets/pallet-bonded-coins/README.md

 ## Storage Items

 - `Pools`: Stores details of each pool, including its bonding curve, collateral type, and current state.
-- `NextAssetId`:  Tracks the next available asset ID for new currencies.
-                  If the max value is reached, an [ArithmeticError][arithmetic-error] will be thrown.

 ## Events